Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/getting_started_with_vin.rst

 A Single Host System
 --------------------

 To run a simple *VIN™* on a local machine, a minimum of three *VIN™* nodes, one bootstrap node and two sender/receiver peer nodes, must be instantiated.
+Additionally, to perform commands with the network, the *VIN™ Command Line Interface* (*VIN™ CLI*) must be started.
 To do so, the following steps should be completed:

-* Upon installation of the *VIN™*, *VIN™* nodes can be launched from any directory using a command line interface.
+* Upon installation of the *VIN™*, *VIN™* nodes can be launched from any directory using commands in a command line interface (CLI).
-* Begin by opening three terminal windows.
+* Begin by opening four CLI sessions.
-* In one of the sessions, run ``VIN -b 127.0.0.1``.
+* In one of the sessions, run ``VIN -b 127.0.0.1`` if using *Linux* or ``VIN -app -b 127.0.0.1`` for *Windows* .
 This will serve as the bootstrap node with the IP address of the host (``127.0.0.1``) and will occupy port ``8000`` for incoming connections.
 Note: ``VIN -b`` will also work.

 .. figure:: images/getting_started_with_vin/bootstrap_connected_host.png
   :scale: 100